English

 To better illustrate the concept, here are a few examples of how Cross-Chain Atomic Swaps can be utilized:

 • Ethereum and Bitcoin Swap: Another example is the swap between Ethereum and Bitcoin.
-By using a decentralized exchange that supports Atomic Swaps, users can trade these two popular cryptocurrencies directly.
+By using a decentralized exchange that supports Atomic Swaps, users can trade these two popular cryptocurrencies directly, bypassing traditional exchanges and their associated fees.

 In addition to Cross-Chain Atomic Swaps, there are several related methods and strategies that enhance decentralized trading:

-• Wrapped Tokens: By creating wrapped versions of cryptocurrencies, users can interact with different blockchains while maintaining the value of their assets.
+• Wrapped Tokens: By creating wrapped versions of cryptocurrencies, such as Wrapped Bitcoin (WBTC) on Ethereum, users can interact with different blockchains while maintaining the value of their assets.
+This innovation allows for broader participation in DeFi applications and cross-chain functionalities.

 Conclusion